Gimbal lock

-Gimbal lock is the loss of one degree of freedom in a three-dimensional, three-gimbal mechanism that occurs when the axes of two of the three gimbals are driven into a parallel configuration, "locking" the system into rotation in a degenerate two-dimensional space.
+Gimbal lock is the loss of one degree of freedom in a multi-dimensional mechanism at certain alignments of the axes.
+In a three-dimensional three-gimbal mechanism, gimbal lock occurs when the axes of two of the gimbals are driven into a parallel configuration, "locking" the system into rotation in a degenerate two-dimensional space.

-The term gimbal-lock can be misleading in the sense that none of the individual gimbals are actually restrained.
+The term can be misleading in the sense that none of the individual gimbals is actually restrained.
 All three gimbals can still rotate freely about their respective axes of suspension.
-Nevertheless, because of the parallel orientation of two of the gimbals' axes there is no gimbal available to accommodate rotation about one axis, leaving the suspended object effectively locked (i.e. unable to rotate) around that axis.
+Nevertheless, because of the parallel orientation of two of the gimbals' axes, there is no gimbal available to accommodate rotation about one axis, leaving the suspended object effectively locked (i.e. unable to rotate) around that axis.

+The problem can be generalized to other contexts, where a coordinate system loses definition of one of its variables at certain values of the other variables.

 Gimbals

 A gimbal is a ring that is suspended so it can rotate about an axis.
 Gimbals are typically nested one within another to accommodate rotation about multiple axes.

 They appear in gyroscopes and in inertial measurement units to allow the inner gimbal's orientation to remain fixed while the outer gimbal suspension assumes any orientation.
 In compasses and flywheel energy storage mechanisms they allow objects to remain upright.
 They are used to orient thrusters on rockets.

-Some coordinate systems in mathematics behave as if there were real gimbals used to measure the angles, notably Euler angles.
+Some coordinate systems in mathematics behave as if they were real gimbals used to measure the angles, notably Euler angles.

 For cases of three or fewer nested gimbals, gimbal lock inevitably occurs at some point in the system due to properties of covering spaces.